 - Make sure you’re getting free checking.
 If you are paying bank fees for not keeping a minimum balance in your account, for example, find a bank with a better offer.
 If you’re on an installation, consult the installation’s bank or credit union.

-- Use your bank card only at no-fee ATM machines.
-Or, open an account with a bank that pays other banks’ fees for using their ATMs.
+- Use your bank card only at no-fee ATMs.
+Or open an account with a bank that pays other banks’ fees for using their ATMs.
 Many stores also give you the option of withdrawing cash from your account when you make debit-card purchases from them.